StephMode/StephMode/readme.md

 # Welcome to my GitHub Profile

-Project Management and Sales Professional with +5 years of experience, including management of Software Projects and Partnerships.
-Currently on my way to become a full stack developer.
-At the moment, I am enrolled at the WebDev Bootcamp by neuefische.
+Aspiring Web and Software Developer with +5 years of experience in Project Management and Sales Professional, including management of Software Projects and Partnerships.

 ## Technologies